The Lean Language Reference

 Thunk.mk.{u}

-Constructs a new thunk from a function Unit α that will be called when the thunk is forced.
+Constructs a new thunk from a function Unit α that will be called when the thunk is first forced.

-14.18.2.
+18.18.2.
 Runtime Representation🔗

 Memory layout of thunks